 At the top of its class is the Geloo Silicone Dish model, proving the longevity of food-grade silicone.
 On the other hand, the silicone matrix of the Peachy Clean scrubber began to wear through almost immediately after any tough scrubbing, proving that durability is influenced by more than just the material used.
 The FlexTexture foam of the Scrub Daddy also exceeded all expectations, but the scrubber of the Mr. SIGA "heavy duty" model quickly began to separate from the body of the sponge after a few trips through the dishwasher.

 All of the competitors in our review can be cleaned and sanitized in the dishwasher, but there are a few notable standouts when it comes to long-term sustainability.
-Our favorite is the Scrub-it Microfiber, which is the only one that boasts the ability to be washed and dried like any other piece of polyester clothing.
+Our favorite is the Scrub-It Multi-Purpose, which is the only one that boasts the ability to be washed and dried like any other piece of polyester clothing.

 Most kitchen sponges are not only used for their absorbent qualities.
 Instead, we often call upon these scrubbers to help us with the stuck-on bits of food that we accidentally burned to the bottom of a pan.
 So, how did we assess this metric?
 We intentionally burned food into the bottom of a pan and then tested each model side-by-side to see which one performed best.
 The go-to classic, the Scotch-Brite Non-Scratch scrubber, proved most effective, with the O-Cedar Multi-Use Scrunge and Mr. SIGA Heavy Duty trailing not far behind.
 Even without a specific scrubber, the Scrub Daddy proved to be nearly as effective as the top-performers.